Yugoslav Partisans: Croatia

 Croatian Partisan propaganda poster: Everybody into the fight for the freedom of Croatia!

 In 1941–42, the majority of Partisans in Croatia were Serbs.
 However, by October 1943, the majority were Croats.
 This change was partly due to the decision of a key Croatian Peasant Party member, Božidar Magovac, to join the Partisans in June 1943, and partly due to the surrender of Italy.
 At the moment of the capitulation of Italy to the Allies the Serbs and Croats were participating equally according to their respective population sizes in Yugoslavia as a whole.
 According to Goldstein, among Croatian partisans at the end of 1941, 77% were Serbs and 21.5% were Croats, and others as well as unknown nationalities.
 The percentage of Croats in the Partisans had increased to 32% by August 1942, and 34% by September 1943.
 After the capitulation of Italy, it increased further.
 At the end of 1944 there were 60.4% Croats, 28.6% Serbs and 11% of other nationalities (2.8% Muslims, Slovenes, Montenegrins, Italians, Hungarians, Czechs, Jews and Germans) in Croatian partisan units.
 According to Ivo Banac, the Croatian Partisan movement in the second half of 1944 had about 150,000 combatants under arms, while 100,070 were in operative units where Croats numbered 60,703 (60.7%), Serbs 24,528 (24.5%), Slovenes 5,113 (5.1%), and others.
 The Serb contribution to Croatian Partisans represented more than their proportion of the local population.

 Croatian Partisans were integral to overall Yugoslav Partisans with ethnic Croats in prominent positions in the movement since the very beginning of the war; According to some researchers writing during 1990s, like Cohen, by the end of 1943, Croatia proper, with 24% of the Yugoslav population, provided more Partisans than Serbia, Montenegro, Slovenia and Macedonia combined (though not more than Bosnia and Herzegovina).
-In early 1943 Partisans took steps to establish ZAVNOH (National Anti-Fascist Council of the People's Liberation of Croatia) to act as a parliamentary body for all of Croatia – the only one of its kind in occupied Europe.
+In early 1943 Partisans took steps to establish ZAVNOH (State Anti-Fascist Council for the National Liberation of Croatia) to act as a parliamentary body for all of Croatia – the only one of its kind in occupied Europe.
 ZAVNOH held three plenary sessions during the war in areas which remained surrounded by Axis troops.
 At its fourth and last session, held on 24–25 July 1945 in Zagreb, ZAVNOH proclaimed itself as the Croatian Parliament or Sabor.